rjchow/rjchow.github.io/content/posts/opencerts-decentralised-issuer-verification/index.md.md

 OpenCerts 1.0 worked on a centralised registry model, governed by SkillsFuture Singapore and administered by GovTech.
 This created not just a single point of failure but also an unsustainable bottleneck when it came to approvals and identity verification.

 OpenCerts 2.0 will continue to use this centralised registry model for the institutions that require a higher level of identity assurance.

-For issuers without this requirement they will be able to simply tie their issuance to their domain name, (e.g `example.openattestation.com`).
-When a user views a certificate issued under this model, they will see "Certificate issued by `example.openattestation.com`".
+For issuers without this requirement they will be able to simply tie their issuance to their domain name, i.e **example.openattestation.com**.

+When a user views a certificate issued under this model, they will see **"Certificate issued by example.openattestation.com"**.

 ## How it works